Dreambound

 • Diagnostic Medical Sonographers (also known as ultrasound technologists or RDMS professionals) operate advanced ultrasound equipment to produce diagnostic images, assist with medical procedures, and specialize in areas like cardiac sonography, vascular technology, and more!

-• To become an ultrasound tech, complete an accredited education program from a sonography school, pass certification exams, and obtain a state license as a Certified Radiologic Technologist (CRT).
+• To become an ultrasound tech in California, you must complete an accredited program, earn ARDMS certification, and obtain a state license as a Certified Radiologic Technologist (CRT).

 Article continues after recommendations